paulcpederson/static-site/README.md

 </html>
 ```

+In your template, you'll have access to all swig [tags](http://paularmstrong.github.io/swig/docs/tags/) and [filters](http://paularmstrong.github.io/swig/docs/filters/).
+In addition, the [swig-extras](https://github.com/paularmstrong/swig-extras) library has been added, giving you access to more tags and filters like `{% markdown %}` and `|groupby`.
+Swig-extras is not documented well, but [the tests](https://github.com/paularmstrong/swig-extras/tree/master/tests) show example usage of these additional tags and filters.

 By default, the content of the page will be inserted into the content block in the template.
 You can set the block name with the `block` key in your frontmatter to change the block the content will be rendered to.
 For example using `block: post` will instert the content into the `post` block in whatever template you are using.
 This is useful for layouts which extend a main layout (below).

 Templates can [extend other templates](http://paularmstrong.github.io/swig/docs/#inheritance) and [include partials](http://paularmstrong.github.io/swig/docs/tags/#include), so you could have a main layout template you use for every page, and a dedicated post template which extends the main layout.